jupadin/MMM-F1/README.md

 This module is an extention for the [MagicMirror](https://github.com/MichMich/MagicMirror).

-The module is based on the work of [ianperrin](https://github.com/ianperrin/MMM-Formula1) and uses the [jolpi.ca API](http://api.jolpi.ca/ergast/f1/), maintained by [jolpica] (https://github.com/jolpica/jolpica-f1).
+The module is based on the work of [ianperrin](https://github.com/ianperrin/MMM-Formula1) and uses the [jolpi.ca API](http://api.jolpi.ca/ergast/f1/), maintained by [jolpica](https://github.com/jolpica/jolpica-f1).
 The curuit layouts are also taken from [ianperrin](https://github.com/ianperrin/MMM-Formula1) and can be found there! :)

 ### To-Do's
-[] Implement fetcher object analog to newsfetcher
+- [ ] Implement fetcher object analog to newsfetcher
-[] Update README with new configuration options
+- [ ] Update README with new configuration options
-[] Implement logic to focus on more than a single driver or constructeur
+- [x] Implement logic to focus on more than a single ~~driver~~ or constructeur

 ## Installation